Patient Rights and Responsibilities

 - To know if the treatment involves experimental or research methods and to refuse participation.

 - Advanced health care decisions through advanced directives, a living will, or durable power of attorney for health care.

 - Privacy during all health care encounters to the extent possible.

 - Confidentiality of health care information as protected by federal and state laws and internal policy.
 Health care information will be released only upon written authority of the patient or responsible party or in accordance with federal and state laws.

 - Requests for information will be provided to the extent allowed by federal and state laws and internal policies.

 The patient and responsible party are expected to share in the responsibilities for their health care to the best of their ability and are expected to

 - Provide information about their health including past illnesses, emergency room visits and hospital stays, medication usage, and concerns related to their present health.

-- Take part in the medical decision-making to include the decision to refuse care and assume personal responsibility for refusing care or treatment.
+- Take part in the medical decision-making, including the decision to refuse care and assume responsibility for refusing care or treatment.

-- Inform health care providers if they anticipate problems in following health care instructions.
+- Inform health care providers of any possible problems in following health care instructions.

-- Ask questions when they do not understand health care (medical or financial) information or instructions.
+- Ask questions to understand health care, medical or financial, information or instructions.

 - Plan for non-emergency care by making, keeping and arriving on time to health care appointments.

 - Notify ECU Physicians as soon as possible that a health care appointment needs to be canceled.